1999–2000 UMass Minutemen basketball team

 The 1999–00 UMass Minutemen basketball team represented the University of Massachusetts Amherst during the 1999–00 NCAA Division I men's basketball season.
 The Minutemen, led by fourth year head coach Bruiser Flint, played their home games at William D. Mullins Memorial Center and are members of the Atlantic 10 Conference.

-They finished the season 17–16, 9–7 in A-10 play to finish in third place.
+The Minutemen finished the season 17–16, 9–7 in A-10 play to finish in third place.
+In the 2000 A-10 tournament, they defeated Duquesne and George Washington before being eliminated by Temple 54-47.
+In the 2000 NIT, they were eliminated in the first round by Siena 66-65.